 It’s a pretty normal for dogs and teenagers to challenge the rules as they get older!
-Having raised both I think dogs are considerably easier to keep on the right path. how to teach dog to roll over Teenagers just aren’t motive by dog biscuits!
+Having raised both I think dogs are considerably easier to keep on the right path.
+Copper kettle Teenagers just aren’t motive by dog biscuits!
 I should do an article on how to teach your teenager to sit but I haven’t mastered that one yet!
 I’ve had better luck in mastering how to teach you dog to sit.

 The easiest way to teach your pooch to sit is to get a treat he really likes.
 Make sure the dog is aware you have the treat in your hand.
 Stand in front of your pooch with the treat.
 Wait.
 Don’t say anything.
 He will probably jump around, whine, he may even turn flips!!
 That OK.
 At some point he will sit.
 The second he sits say “good puppy” or some other “que” word and immediately give the dog the treat by throwing it on the ground.

 Throwing the treat on the ground serves the double purpose of preventing you from having to bend over and making the dog get up.
 Now that your pooch is up, get another treat or show him one you already have and do the same thing again.
 Just wait.
 Eventually the dog will sit.
 Say good puppy and give him the treat.
 This method of learning how to teach your dog to sit uses positive reinforcement.